VOD Streaming: How Video-On-Demand Services Work in 2025

 Platform Overview:

-A unique player in the VOD online streaming niche is Wistia.
+Wistia is a unique player in the VOD online streaming niche.
 Focused mainly on marketing, Wistia offers unique features such as “heatmap” analytics and an organizational “project” structure not found on other platforms.

 If B2B video marketing is your goal, then Wista is an option to consider.
 We don’t recommend the platform if you’re looking to magnetize more mainstream audiences.
 The platform offers access to great educational resources.
 Keep in mind though, that the platform has a defined niche: marketing.